من نحن

 About

-Decolonising the Page is a research project by Dr. Zeina Maasri (University of Bristol) supported by an Arts and Humanities Research Council Fellowship (AHRC–UK 2022-25).
-The project investigates the visual culture of Arabic books during processes of decolonisation dating from the 1950s through the 1980s.
+Decolonizing the Page: The Visual Politics and Poetics of Postcolonial Arabic books is a research project by Dr. Zeina Maasri (University of Bristol) investigating the visual culture of Arabic books during processes of decolonisation dating from the 1950s through the 1980s.

 The research project has also benefitted from the British Library’s Arabic Collections and the expertise of its curator Daniel Lowe, as well as the archival collections of Iraqi artist Dia al-Azzawi (Azzawi Archives, London).